-Marko noticed some of Janet’s blood on his shirt and crossed to the bathroom to wash out his shirt.
-He stoppered the sink drain and turned on the faucets.
+Marko noticed some of Janet’s blood on his shirt and crossed to the bathroom to it wash out.
+He stoppered the sink’s drain and turned on the faucets.
 Over the sound of running water, he heard Janet talking.

 “Oh look Andrea.
 Esmerelda’s strange little cat must have followed us.
 How did it get onto the balcony?
 Poor thing is probably scared and lonely.
 I’ll let him inside.
 He can sleep with us tonight.
 Look at his red eyes.
 Aren’t they freaky?”

 “That thing’s not so little.
 How weird, I’ve never seen a cat’s eyes glow in the light.”